albert12132/albertwu.org/website/review/contents/final-review/basic.md

 <question>

-Implement a function `num_stream` that returns a Stream whose elements have the following pattern:
+Implement a function `num-stream` that returns a Stream whose elements have the following pattern:

     1, 1, 2, 1, 2, 3, 1, 2, 3, 4, ...